BigMax900/starter-hugo-academic/content/authors/chuck-hao-wu/_index.md

 superuser: true
 user_groups: []
 ---
 My name is Hao Wu.
 You can also call me Chuck.
 I am an applied linguistics researcher and English teacher with research interests in foreign language acquisition and learner psychology.
+I am conducting my DPhil project at The University of Oxford.
 I have taught academic English at the undergraduate level during the past five years.